 A loose or floppy dewclaw can catch on uneven terrain and rip or tear, causing the dog great pain and distress.

-If your dog lives his life outdoors and “works” at a job (for example, a working theyep dog that helps with the herding chores daily), you may never need to learn how to trim dog nails.
+If your dog lives his life outdoors, you may never need to learn how to trim dog nails.

 But most canines today don’t have to work nearly as hard for their supper.
 One glance from their soft liquid eyes and dinner appears as if by magic!